How to Reduce Toxins for Gut Health: Simple Shifts to Support Digestion

 • Improve Indoor Air Quality: Use HEPA air filters, open windows for ventilation, and bring in plants that help purify the air.

-These small changes may seem simple, but they add up over time and can have a big impact on your overall health.
+These small changes may seem simple, but they add up over time and can have a big impact on your overall health, especially your gut.

 RESOURCES